radanalyticsio/oshinko-s2i/pyspark/README.md

 as is or as examples for launching pyspark applications with this builder image:

-* pysparkbuildonly.json creates an imagestream with user source
+* pysparkbuild.json creates a buildconfig and imagestream with user source
-* pysparkjob.json creates an imagestream and then launches a job using the imagestream
+* pysparkjob.json creates a job using an existing imagestream
-* pysparkdc.json creates an imagestream and then launches a deploymentconfig using the imagestream
+* pysparkdc.json creates a deploymentconfig using an existing imagestream
-* ppysparkjobonly.json launches a job using the specified image
-* pysparkdconly.json launches a deploymentconfig using the specified image
+* pysparkbuilddc.json creates a buildconfig, imagestream, and deploymentconfig with user source

 To upload any of these templates to the current project so that they can be accessed from the Openshift console: